Midori Monét

-Midori Monét (born July 3, 2000) is an American transgender model, fashion designer, writer and beauty pageant titleholder who was crowned Miss International Queen USA 2025.
+Tiana "Midori" Monét (born August 6, 1998) is an American transgender model, fashion designer, writer and beauty pageant titleholder who was crowned Miss International Queen USA 2025.
 She represented the United States at Miss International Queen 2025 held in Thailand and became the third American to win the Miss International Queen pageant.
 She was also crowned Miss Capitol Hill USA 2024 and then entered the Top 6 Miss Washington USA 2024.

 Early life

-Midori Monet was born in 2000 in Tacoma, Washington, and currently lives and works in Seattle.
-Her mother is a fashion designer and is also the motivation for her to pursue her passion.
+Midori Monet was born in 1998 in Tacoma, Washington, and currently lives and works in Seattle.